Back to California

 Confidentiality of Medical Information Act (CMIA)

-A California law that stops doctors, hospitals, and other health care providers from sharing patient information without permission.
+A law in California that stops health care providers from sharing patient information without permission.

 Sensitive services

-Healthcare procedures or treatments like gender affirming care, abortion, and contraception that need extra privacy protection.
+Healthcare procedures or treatments like gender affirming care, abortion, and contraception.

 Limits and Unknowns

-• Does not specify who will enforce the new rules.
+• Does not specify who will pay for the new security measures.

 Bill History